allamaprabhuani/akantu2/doc/dev-doc/manual/contactmechanicsmodel.rst

-The contact traction :math:`\boldsymbol{T}_1` can be decomposed into its normal and tangential component as:
+The contact traction :math:`\boldsymbol{T}_1` can be decomposed into its normal and tangential components as:

 .. math::
    \boldsymbol{T}_\alpha = \boldsymbol{T}^n + \boldsymbol{T}^t